Capsinoids (Non-Pungent Capsaicin Analogs)

 Brown adipose tissue (BAT) recruitment and activation

-Yoneshiro 2013 and follow-up work showed capsinoids both ACUTELY activate existing BAT (increased thermogenesis on PET imaging) and chronically RECRUIT new BAT mass over weeks of supplementation.
-BAT is metabolically active fat that burns calories for heat — pharmacological BAT recruitment is highly desirable for metabolic health.
-Mechanism via cold-exposure-mimetic effects.
+Capsinoids both acutely activate existing brown adipose tissue (increased thermogenesis on PET imaging) and chronically recruit new BAT mass over weeks of supplementation.
+BAT is metabolically active fat that burns calories for heat, so pharmacological BAT recruitment is highly desirable for metabolic health.
+Mechanism: cold-exposure-mimetic effects.

 4